smartcontractkit/chainlink-ccip/docs/ccip_protocol.md

 # Cross-Chain Interoperability Protocol (CCIP)

-A protocol designed to transfer data and value across blockchains in a trust minimized fashion.
-This is done using a combination of checks on the source chain(s), destination chains, and offchain security.
-This document describes the most important security considerations along with the messaging protocol at the data and event processing level.
+A protocol designed to transfer data and value across blockchains in a trust-minimized manner.
+This is done using a combination of checks on the source chain(s), destination chains, and off-chain security.
+This document outlines key security considerations and details the messaging protocol at the data and event processing levels.
 As this repository is for the off-chain portion of CCIP, we'll focus on off-chain components and the on-chain integration points.

 The user interface is not described here.
-It is largely unchanged compared to the earlier architecture and the [public docoumentation][public-docs] provides an excellent guide for how to use CCIP.
+It is largely unchanged compared to the earlier architecture and the [public docoumentation][public-docs] provides a comprehensive guide to using CCIP.

 ## OffChain Reporting (OCR)

 The [libOCR][ocr-repo] framework provides security to the system with a Distributed Oracle Network (DON) utilizing a [byzantine fault tolerant][bft] protocol.
-Security is assumed given the [Reporting Plugin][ocr-interface] built within this framework ensures observation thresholds on the data used by the system.
-See the [Consensus and Sub-consensus](consensus.md) page for more information about how the CCIP plugins use and extend this the typical OCR framework.
+Security is enhanced by the [Reporting Plugin][ocr-interface] when the plugins ensure observation thresholds on data used by the system.
+See the [Consensus and Sub-consensus](consensus.md) page for more information about how the CCIP plugins use and extend the typical OCR framework.

 ## Plugins